MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 If there are AI Builder credits allocated or available at tenant level, compare the amount with the environment consumption in AI Builder report (see ).
 Then [allocate additional capacity](administer-licensing.md#allocate-capacity) eventually by [purchasing AI Builder Add On](administer-licensing.md#purchase-ai-builder-capacity).

+### Where can I see credit usage for this month ?
+You can get details on your environment consumption by checking the  [AI Builder consumption report](administer-consumption-report.md).
+It gives the amount of consumption per day per user per environment.
+Adding all the consumptions of the current month of a specific environment will give you the monthly consumption of this environment.

+### When is credit usage count reset? is it based on license acquisition date ?
+Credit usage is counted on a monthly basis, starting the first day of each month.
+It's not based on the license acquisition date.
+Credit usage of an environment should not exceed the credit allocation.

+### What happened to the remaining capacity at the end of the month?
+Can it be used the following month?
+No, unused capacity is not carried over to the next month.
+Credit usage is counted on a monthly basis and reset on first day of the month.
+Available capacity is based on allocated capacity.

 #### I exceeded my trial capacity.
 What can I do?